mbuczko/boot-flyway/README.md

 and now, you may omit ```-d``` and ```-j``` option from command line.

-To generate brand new migration ():
+To generate brand new migration:

     boot flyway -g "add_user_table"
     Created resources/db/migrations/V20150514114110__add_user_table.sql